 Installing a plugin to a campaign

-Installing a plugin to a boosted campaign can be confusing at times, so this should hopefully give you a good understanding of how it works.
+Installing a plugin to a premium campaign can be confusing at times, so this should hopefully give you a good understanding of how it works.

 A confirmation message will appear: